Canadian property bubble: 2018 and 2019 signs of risk

 The OSFI revised and expanded the mortgage stress test in 2018 to uninsured mortgages, although CREA decried this action in 2020 due to its impact on declining sales.

 Investors (defined as owners who borrow to buy a secondary property while maintaining a mortgage for a primary property) accounted for ~20% of home purchases between 2018 and 2019, and increased in 2021.
 StatsCan's Canadian Housing Statistic Program estimated in a 2019 report that one third of the Toronto condo market is owned by people who do not personally live in the units but rent them out or leave them empty.

 In their April 2019, the Bank of Canada concluded that Canada's housing market is "currently in uncharted territory" as they monitored the impact of the new mortgage rules.
 While the report does not use the word "bubble," it instead uses the term "froth," to describe "resales exceeding fundamentals" in Vancouver and Toronto in 2015-2016 and "extrapolative expectations."
+The IMF was more straightforward, noting that the risk in Canada had grown and was near levels seen during the U.S. financial crisis a decade prior.
+The Bank for International Settlements found Canada to be the only country in their analysis that presented warning indicators in all four categories of financial stress.

 House prices did not drop significantly during this time, but rather stagnated through 2019.